Stromae: 2000–2008: Early career

 In 2000, Stromae began his music career as a rapper called Opsmaestro.
-He later changed his stage name to "Stromae", which comes from switching the syllables in the word "Maestro".
+He later changed his stage name to "Stromae", which is an anagram for "Maestro".
 This inversion is a type of French slang known as verlan.

 At 18, he began a rap group called "Suspicion", with the rapper "J.E.D.I.".
 After the pair split, Stromae began his solo career.
 He released his first EP, "Juste un cerveau, un flow, un fond et un mic...", while studying at INRACI, the Brussels film school.